-Note: The 4A speakerphone system permits normal use of the telephone set for originating, receiving, or transferring calls.
+Note: 4A speakerphone system permits normal use of the telephone set for originating, receiving, or transferring calls.

 - 4.01 To originate a call using speakerphone. - (1) Depress transmitter ON OR QUIET button and release.
-The ON lamp will light indicating speakerphone is turned on, listen for dial tone transmitted through loudspeaker set.
-Telephone handset is not lifted during dialing (except where handset covers dial [paragraph 4.01(3)]. - (2) Operate dial of telephone set in normal manner. - (3) When originating calls from telephone sets which require off-hook dialing, dial in the normal manner, then depress and hold the ON OR QUIET button until the handset is restored. - (4) When the complete number is dialed, ringing tones, busy signals or called party answer will be heard from the loudspeaker set. - (5) When the called party answers, the transmitter and loudspeaker set are used to carry on a hands-free conversation.
+ON lamp will light indicating speakerphone is in the talking condition.
+Listen for dial tone transmitted through loudspeaker set.
+Telephone handset is not lifted during dialing (except where handset covers dial) [4.01(3)]. - (2) Operate dial of telephone set in normal manner. - (3) When originating calls from telephone sets which require off-hook dialing, dial in the normal manner, then depress and hold the ON OR QUIET button until the handset is restored. - (4) When complete number is dialed, ringing tones, busy signals or called party answer will be heard from the loudspeaker set. - (5) When called party answers, transmitter and loudspeaker set are used to carry on a hands-free conversation.
 Adjust volume level as desired.